arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

-Indeed, this mirrors the implementation, which completely defies the idea of testing.
+Indeed, this mirrors the implementation, which completely defies the idea of testing.<br/>

-You are forced to think of some other *property* which holds, whatever the input.
+You are forced to think of some other *property* which holds whatever the input.
 For example:

 ```csharp
 [Property]